Find flights

 Fleet and network

-The majority of its fleet are Boeing 737-800 and 737-800 MAX models, of which it operates 38 aeroplanes.
-Thirty of those belong to Corendon Airlines, 15 to Corendon Europe and three to Corendon Dutch.
-These short to medium-haul narrowbody planes are a common default choice for Europe’s budget carrier airlines – British flyers will be familiar with them thanks to Jet2 and Ryanair, which operate hundreds of this model.
+The majority of the fleet are Boeing 737-800 and 737-800 MAX models, of which the airline operates 38 aeroplanes.
+Twenty of those belong to Corendon Airlines, 15 to Corendon Airlines Europe and three to Corendon Dutch Airlines.
+These short to medium-haul narrowbody planes are a common default choice for Europe’s budget carrier airlines, British travellers will be familiar with them from Jet2 and Ryanair, which operate hundreds of this model.

-The majority of Corendon’s Boeing fleet are in the later years of service.
-Indeed, its planes are entirely leased from other carriers (like low-cost Turkish rival Pegasus Airlines) after they’ve updated their own fleets with more modern models.
-The one exception to this is the much newer (but also leased) Airbus A350-900, which it uses for its transatlantic flights from the Netherlands to the Caribbean.
+Most of Corendon’s Boeing fleet have been flying for many years.
+The airline entirely leases the planes from other carriers (like low-cost Turkish rival Pegasus Airlines) after they’ve updated their own fleets with more modern models.
+The one exception to this is the much newer Airbus A350-900, which it uses for its transatlantic flights from the Netherlands to the Caribbean.

 Booking and fares

-Yet you may from time to time also see EcoPlus+ and FlexPlus+ tickets pop up on some routes at certain times.
-To add to this is the Promo fare, which only appears online ‘for a limited time’ during campaigns – although I’ve never seen it offered on a booking I’ve made, be it one week or six months before I intend to fly.
+You may also see EcoPlus and FlexPlus tickets pop up on some routes at certain times.
+Corendon also offers the Promo fare in limited numbers during campaign periods, although I’ve never seen it when making a booking, whether one week or six months before I intend to fly.

 Promo